ryan-lab-duke/gds-applications-site/book/_build/html/_sources/labs/week2/assignment2.md

 * e) Make a plot showing locations of Northern Spotted Owls breeding pairs on top of the wildfire perimeters for Oregon.

 *****************************

-## Extra credit

-There are several duplicate records in the wildfire dataset and the names of fires are inconsistent - some are all caps for example.
-For extra credit, clean up this dataset by:

-* Converting wildfire names to lower case

-* Ignoring wildfires named **UNKNOWN** or **UNNAMED** (or similar), remove duplicated rows (i.e. same name and year) keeping the larger of the two wildfire areas

-* Save as a shapefile and send to me via email.

 ```{important}